astridx/practical-python/Notes/01_Introduction/02_Hello_world.md

 [Contents](../Contents.md) \| [Previous (1.1 Python)](01_Python.md) \| [Next (1.3 Numbers)](03_Numbers.md)

-# 1.2 A First Program
+# 1.2 Ein erstes Programm

 This section discusses the creation of your first program, running the interpreter, and some basic debugging.